brev-dev/another_esp8266_sensor_board/README.md

   - At the current prices, maybe it's worth stumping for the BME680 (like the BME280, with an additional VOC sensor).
 This looks as though it's pin-compatible for I2C.
 With SPI, you'd need to swap the two additional pins (which could be achieved with crossing links across solder bridges JP3 and JP4)
   - If cost is important, some projects are swapping-out the BME280 for an SHT31.
 This is also I2C, just no pressure sensor.
 I have no experience of this sensor, but it looks to be a simple swap-in.

+#### Lux (BH1750)
+This is a simple and reliable photodiode, combined with an I2C interface.
+You can buy it in various form-factors, with the light-ball version being particularly convenient for our purposes.
+[Trim-down the plastic parts of the built-in connector](https://github.com/brev-dev/another_esp8266_sensor_board/blob/7ec4fd718edccba7780aa4c0607bf689e7137857/images/bh1750_trimmed.jpg), and this can now plug directly into a standard 2mm-pitch pin header, as included on board V5.
+The light ball can be popped off the sensor and directly mounted into the [top of the enclosure](https://github.com/brev-dev/another_esp8266_sensor_board/blob/5aa659a7452a0eb0ab53f27bc85ff3bf4364177d/images/bh1750_case.jpg).

+*Notes*
+- This sensor can't be mounted at the same time as the MH-Z19C below, for purely physical reasons.
+There are no port conflicts, so they'll happily operate concurrently if you make PCB changes, or connect one or other with an extension cable.

 #### CO<sub>2</sub> (MH-Z19C)